raze0017/TodoList/README.md

 Basic files and directories created, using npm and webpack

 #htmlcss structure
     -There should be a navigation bar with an option to create new tasks.
     -Header
     -Viewing of tasks in seperate cards(Javascript)

     how?
     -grid?
+    using grid properties made the basic structure

+    colors
+    -used a purplish shade allover for primary and secondary not decided yet for accent